 September 24th – November 12th 2017

-“In mathematics, physics, and computer science, the demonic connotes a working system that cannot have a determined, or knowable, outcome. e demonic, then, is a non- deterministic schema; it is a process that is hinged on uncertainty and nonlinearity because the organizing principle cannot predict the future. is schema, this way of producing or desiring an outcome…acts to identify a system (social, geographic, technological) that can only unfold and produce an outcome if uncertainty, or (dis)organization, or something supernaturally demonic, is integral to the methodology.
+“In mathematics, physics, and computer science, the demonic connotes a working system that cannot have a determined, or knowable, outcome.
+The demonic, then, is a non- deterministic schema; it is a process that is hinged on uncertainty and nonlinearity because the organizing principle cannot predict the future.
+This schema, this way of producing or desiring an outcome…acts to identify a system (social, geographic, technological) that can only unfold and produce an outcome if uncertainty, or (dis)organization, or something supernaturally demonic, is integral to the methodology.

-In her essay, ‘Beyond Miranda’s Meanings: Un/Silencing the “Demonic Ground” of Caliban’s “woman”,’ Sylvia Wynter…suggest[s] that a demonic model conceptualizes vantage points ‘outside the space-time orientation of the humunucular observer.’ is vantage point makes possible her analysis of our historically present world-human organization, the ‘order- eld wherein ‘race’ functions to distinguish Man from his human (black, native, female) others.
+In her essay, ‘Beyond Miranda’s Meanings: Un/Silencing the “Demonic Ground” of Caliban’s “woman”,’ Sylvia Wynter…suggest[s] that a demonic model conceptualizes vantage points ‘outside the space-time orientation of the humunucular observer.’ is vantage point makes possible her analysis of our historically present world-human organization, the ‘order-field wherein ‘race’ functions to distinguish Man from his human (black, native, female) others.
 Her analysis does not lead her to discuss Man verses other, however.
-Rather her demonic model serves to locate what Wynter calls cognition outside ‘the always non- arbitrary pre-prescribed,’ which underscores the ways in which subaltern lives are not marginal/other to regulatory classicatory systems, but instead integral to them. is cognition, or demonic model, if we return to the nondeterministic schema described above, makes possible a different unfolding, one that does not replace or override or remain subordinate to the vantage point of ‘Man’ but instead parallels his constitution and his master narratives of humanness.”
+Rather her demonic model serves to locate what Wynter calls cognition outside ‘the always non-arbitrary pre-prescribed,’ which underscores the ways in which subaltern lives are not marginal/other to regulatory classicatory systems, but instead integral to them.
+This cognition, or demonic model, if we return to the nondeterministic schema described above, makes possible a different unfolding, one that does not replace or override or remain subordinate to the vantage point of ‘Man’ but instead parallels his constitution and his master narratives of humanness.”

 Demonic Grounds, Katherine McKittrick